Lockie42/python-calculator/README.md

 ### Functions of the calculator
 -Numbers from 0 to 9
-- Button plus for addition
+-Button plus for addition
-- Equals button for the answer
+-Equals button for the answer
-- New Sum to clear/restart the equation
+-New Sum to clear/restart the equation

 ### People in the team
 Lockhart F Sainsbury